 "First party" and "third party" cookies

-Cookies can be set and controlled by the operator of a website such as DAC Beachcroft for this website (known as a "first party" cookie) or a third party such as Facebook, for example to display advertisements and social sharing features (known as a "third party" cookie).
+Cookies can be set and controlled by the operator of a website or an app (known as a "first party" cookie) or a third party (known as a "third party" cookie).

 Yes, the following distinctions of cookies can be made:

 a) Session cookies